cg505/KSTable/kstable-spec.md

   > Note: Clarifications or changes in this document that do not materially change the definition of the specification do not require any version bumps.
 Any change to the actual defined schema or permitted behavior requires a version bump.

-  > Note: The this key and its schema will _never_ change in future versions of the spec.
+  > Note: The `version` key and its schema will _never_ change in future versions of the spec.

 - `meta` is an object providing additional metadata about the table: